Synthetic Data Generation

 Fine-tuning: Generate fine-tuning datasets

-Built-in Templates: Using our built in data-gen templates like 'Jailbreaking' or 'Bias' to check your system for common issues (curated evals)
+Built-in Templates: Use our built-in data-gen templates like 'Jailbreaking' or 'Bias' to check your system for common issues (curated evals)

 Addressing Bugs / Issues: generate targeted data to reproduce a bug/issue, which can be used for training a fix, evaluating a fix, and backtesting